nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 this guide.  **This guide is intended to teach only the bare minimum to get started!**

-Note that this guide assumes that:

--   You are using Windows 7 or higher

--   You have administrative rights on your machine

--   You have some sort of text editor available (Notepad is fine)
+*Assumption: you are an administrator on a Windows 7 or higher PC, and you have some sort of text editor available (Notepad is fine).*